Oman

 From today's capital, it is 160 kilometers inland to the former capital.
 At the foot of Jebel Akhdar, the "Green Mountain", in the Hajar Mountains, surrounded by endless palm groves, lies the oasis of Nizwa, the capital in the 6th and 7th centuries and still a spiritual and cultural center of the country today.
 The main attraction is the large souk with its animal market, where every Friday there is loud haggling over goats, sheep and cows.

-The Hajar Mountains impress with terraced fields on steep slopes, grandiose gorges and canyons, imposing fortresses and palaces as well as idyllic mountain villages.
+The Hajar Mountains impress with terraced fields on steep slopes, magnificent gorges and canyons, imposing fortresses and palaces as well as idyllic mountain villages.
 At an altitude of around 2,000 meters, where temperatures are no longer a humid 35 degrees, the mountain village of Al-Ayn is lined with neatly laid out terraced beds, apple and fig trees grow, garlic is cultivated and the roses that are known worldwide for the luxury perfume "Amouage" produced in the sultanate bloom.
 Thanks to two luxury hotels, the Alila and the Anantara, on Jebel Akhdar, you can enjoy this unique mountain world in extreme comfort.

 In Oman's south